-fun fact: i am a native portlander, which is quite the rare claim nowadays. having grown up here, a lot of things i tend to view as “normal” might incite people from other parts to roll their eyes and proclaim “how portlandia of you!”. well, duh! i’m a townie in a town that has prided itself on being unique and eco-aware at least since the days of my childhood. so when i heard of the wildcraft studio school last year and the fact that they offer classes in subjects such as making plant-based dyes, hunting for wild mushrooms and making your own herbal medicines i was très intrigued. very “portlandia” pursuits to some, or you know, to others just normal and interesting things to want to learn.
+Fun fact: I am a native Portlander, which is quite the rare claim nowadays.
+Having grown up here a lot of things I tend to view as “normal” might incite people from other parts to roll their eyes and proclaim “How Portlandia of you!”.
+Well, duh.
+I’m a townie in a town that has prided itself on being unique and eco-aware at least since the days of my childhood.
+So when I heard about the wildcraft studio school last year and the fact that they offer classes in subjects such as making plant-based dyes, hunting for wild mushrooms and making your own herbal medicines I was quite intrigued.
+Very “Portlandia” pursuits to some, or you know, to others just normal and interesting things to want to learn.

-wildcraft isn’t actually in portland, or even oregon for that matter, but it’s close enough and i am hoping to add some of their 2014 class offerings to my agenda this year. here’s a peek at what they’re offering in 2014 –
+Ironically, Wildcraft isn’t actually in Portland, or even Oregon for that matter, but it’s close enough and I am hoping to add some of their 2014 class offerings to my agenda this year.
+Here’s a peek at those offerings –

 – primitive pottery : dig clay from a riverbed, hand build vessels for a pit firing and end with an outdoor celebration of primitive pottery –